 - How easy will it be to migrate?
 (In case you need to move your online store)

-Once you have identified your website goals.
-Then it’s time to take the list of needs you have and research some platforms that will support your business.
+Once you have identified your website goals, it’s time to take your list of needs and research some platforms that will support your business.

-Most websites platforms today support eCommerce in some form or fashion.
+Most website platforms today support eCommerce in some form or fashion.
 Making it overwhelming to decide which eCommerce platform to choose.
-As a luxury brand, you’ll need to not only prioritize your needs but also the needs of your customers.
+You’ll need to not only prioritize your needs but also the needs of your customers.

-Luxury consumers want a fabulous shopping experience, whether that is in-store or online.
-If you also have a brick-and-mortar location.
-It will be important that your online store connects to your in-store system.
-So that your customers can go from online to in-store or vice versa.
-In the eCommerce space, we call this call an Omni-channel experience.
+Online shoppers want a fabulous buying experience, whether in-store or online.
+For example, if you also have a brick-and-mortar location.
+It will be important that your online store connects to your in-store system so that your customers can go from online to in-store or vice versa.
+In the eCommerce space, we call this call an omni-channel experience.

-Modern consumers have the expectation that elements of your business should be fluid and have a seamless connection.
-Otherwise, you, as the business owner, risk losing a potential customer.
+Modern consumers expect that elements of your business should be fluid and have a seamless connection.
+Otherwise, as a business owner, you risk losing a potential customer.

-Knowing this means that you should look at what platforms can help you create a seamless experience.
+Knowing this means you should look at what platforms can help you create a seamless experience.

-Just because a platform has eCommerce capabilities doesn’t mean that it will be a great fit.
+Just because a platform has eCommerce capabilities doesn’t mean it will be a great fit.